BioforestChain/dweb_browser-docs/src/en/plaoc/plugin/status-bar/set-visible.md

 StatusBarPlugin.setVisible(b)
 ```

-## parameters
+## Parameters

   - b

-    The parameter accepts a boolean;
+    Accepts a boolean;

-## return value
+## Return Value

-  Return a Promise object, resolve fulfill null;
+  - A Promise object that resolves to null

 ## Example
 ```js